bcj/beocijies/README.md

 If you rerun this script, it shouldn't erase your users or any existing templates but it will update your settings.

+Your site name and domain aren't hardcoded into pages, updating the settings file should be enough to change them on all user pages.
+If you're using the script-generated nginx template, you will need to regenerate it if you change domain names.

 ### Creating a user

 ```sh